programTristan/GroceryStore_Sales_Analysis/README.md

 ![Data model](images/Data model.png)

 ### Visualizations
 The final product is a 3 pages dashboard.
-The first one tell us a general perspective about the sales performance while other two focus in customers and products
+The first is a snapshot of sales performance while other two focus on customers and sale metrics

 You can see the final dashboard clicking **[HERE](https://app.powerbi.com/groups/me/reports/38779509-37e6-43d9-b1cd-b209b48d75cf/ReportSection)** or in the image below